 Skin Reactions From Radiation

-All patients receiving radiation therapy should take special measures to protect their skin from any additional damage, including:
+All patients receiving radiation therapy should take special measures to protect and care for their skin, including:

 Be extra kind to the skin in the area being treated.

 - The skin in the treatment area will be more sensitive and can be injured more easily.

 - Keep your skin clean and dry.

 - Wash skin in the treatment area with lukewarm (not hot) water and a mild soap, such as Dove®, Neutrogena, or a baby soap.
 Avoid rubbing, especially with a washcloth or bath scrubbies/sponges.
 Use the palm of your hand to gently wash the skin in the treatment area.